 If you don't have the fresh herb that you need, and you don't have its dried herb equivalent either, you can also substitute fresh herbs with ground herbs.
 As a general rule, 1 teaspoon of dried herb is equal to 1/2 teaspoon of ground, according to The Reluctant Gourmet.
 So, do a bit of simple math: Since 1 teaspoon of dried herb equals 1/2 teaspoon of ground, replace the tablespoon of fresh thyme (from the previous example) with 1/2 teaspoon of ground.

-Of course, there's an exception to this rule—Isn't there always?—as the cooking website notes:
+Of course, there's an exception to this rule.
+According to The Reluctant Gourmet:

 "If you are working with dried ground herbs like ground ginger which is going to be even more potent than the dried flaky herbs, the general ratio is 4 to 1 or four parts fresh to one part dried."